 What you have now is a pure and beautiful chicken broth.
 Give it a taste while it’s warm and adjust the salt so it tastes really good.
 Don’t go overboard, but a properly seasoned broth should taste like every ingredient you’ve added.
 You’ll know when you get there.

 To finish the soup, heat a pot over medium heat.
 Add a drizzle of olive oil, then add in the chopped carrots, celery and onion.
 Cook for about 5 minutes, or until the onion has started to soften.
 Pour in the broth, but hold back the very end which may contain some grit.
 Bring the pot to a simmer.
 Once the broth has reached a bubble, add in the pasta.
 Cook, stirring often, lid partially on, for about 8 minutes, or until the pasta has almost cooked.
 Add in any reserved chicken and cook for a further minute or two, or until the chicken has warmed through and the pasta has finished cooking.
 Check the seasoning once more, and add a splash of water if the soup has become a little too salty.
-Ladle into mugs or bowls and serve.
+Ladle into mugs or bowls, and sprinkle over a few parsley leaves if you’ve got them.
+Serve.

 Make ahead: Soup can be frozen prior to adding the pasta.
 Freeze any chicken pieces separately and thaw before use.
 Once the soup has reached a simmer, add the pasta and proceed as directed.